XiangdongYan/XiangdongYan.github.io/_pages/about.md

 ---

 ------
 Hello!
 I’m **[Xiangdong Yan]**, candidate in the Department of Civil and Environmental Engineering at the University of Pittsburgh 🏛.
-I am dedicated to improving the safety and reliability of **civil infrastructure** through **advanced deep learning techniques**.
+I am dedicated to improving the safety and reliability of **civil infrastructure** through **advanced deep learning techniques**. <br>

 My current work focuses on developing cutting-edge computer vision methods—such as **3D reconstruction, image and LiDAR point cloud recognition, and semantic segmentation**—to enhance quality assurance and quality control (QA/QC) processes.
 By pushing the boundaries of AI-driven analysis, I aim to address critical challenges in infrastructure assessment and ultimately create a safer, more resilient built environment.
 Here, you’ll find details about my research, publications, and ongoing projects.
 Thank you for visiting!